aadilmallick/my-notes-docusaurus/docs/machine-learning/05-NLP-Fundamentals.md

 Here are some other limitations:

+1. **Small corpus size:** The Africa Galore dataset is small, which limits the model's ability to extract meaningful patterns about language.
+2. **Inability to handle words that do not appear in the dataset:** If an n-gram model encounters a context sequence (n-gram) that is not found in the dataset, it is unable to estimate the probability of the next word and stops generating text.
+3. **Predictability and repetitiveness:** The model relies on frequency counts to generate words, making outputs repetitive.
+Since the dataset is small, it will likely generate the same text structure every time.
+4. **Lack of contextual awareness**: Since n-grams only consider the last $n-1$ words, they ignore long-range dependencies.
+For instance, for the prompt “Jide was hungry, so she went looking for”, a trigram model will predict the next word based on “looking for” but will not retain the more important broader context of Jide being hungry.
+Moreover, the model sometimes misgenders Jide and uses "he" to refer to her.

 ### Building an N-gram model

 To build an n-gram language model, you need to determine the counts of all n-grams and (n-1)-grams so you can find all the conditional probabilities.